gjacopo/RCVS/README.rst

 **Description**

-Python basic tools for applying a geo-processing workflow over raster and vector
+Python basic tools for geo-processing workflow of raster and vector data:
-data:
     - using the input/output utility functions of |RIOS| (Raster Input Output Simplification) module, itself based on |gdal| module,
     - using external Computer Vision and Image Processing processing (CVIP)